-When you add an exercise to a workout, an athlete will record their specific progress and their progress is recorded in a journal entry.
+When you add an exercise to a training session, an athlete will record their specific progress and their progress is recorded in a journal entry.

 If you program strength or accessory work for your athletes, adding an exercise or a pair of exercises is the best way to get that done.

-Here is a quick video that will get you up to speed on how you can create add exercises as you create workouts in TrainHeroic.
+Here is a quick video that will get you up to speed on how you can create add exercises as you create training sessions in TrainHeroic.

 Circuits, like a warm-up or cool-down, allow you to simply type instructions and movements that you'd like the athlete to complete and do NOT require athletes to record every set and rep.